docs

 $mailer->send($message);

-You may also send several messages at once:
+You can send multiple messages at once:

 $messages = [];